Guide to Setting up a Menopause Cafe v1.3.3

 We think talking about the menopause over a cup of tea is a great way to spend some time.
 If you agree, why not host your own Menopause Cafe?
 It’s inexpensive, simple and fun.

-A Menopause Cafe is a discussion with no agenda, with the topics are chosen by the participants of the day.
+A Menopause Cafe is a discussion with no preset agenda, where the topics are chosen by the participants on the day.
 So an information event, or a guest speaker, or promoting a particular treatment or product is not a Menopause Cafe.
 These can be useful events, but please don’t label them as Menopause Cafes.
 You could, for example, hold an information talk first, followed by a Menopause Cafe.

 This guide is for those who are looking to host Menopause Cafes.
 It is a work in progress, so please send us your feedback via www.menopausecafe.net.